Characteristics of Our True Nature 何期自性

 - 2 min read

-The Buddha says everyone has a "buddha nature" inside them.
-But how much do we know about it?
-Here is an explanation that can help us.
+The Buddha teaches that everyone has a buddha nature within them.
+But how well do we truly understand it?
+Here is an explanation that may help.

-In the Platform Sutra, there is a fascinating moment when the Fifth and Sixth Patriarchs meet secretly one night.
-The Sixth Patriarch says:
+In the Platform Sutra, there is a powerful moment when the Fifth and Sixth Patriarchs meet in secret one night.
+During their meeting, the Sixth Patriarch says:

 何期自性本自清淨!